cometchat/cometchat-uikit-vue/README.md

 # Checkout our sample app

-Visit our [Vue sample app](https://github.com/cometchat-pro/javascript-vue-chat-app) repo to run the Vue sample app.
+Visit our [Vue sample app](https://github.com/cometchat-pro/javascript-vue-chat-app/) repo to run the Vue sample app.

+- For Vue2 sample app, navigate to vue2 folder
+- For Vue3 sample app, navigate to vue3 folder

 ---

 # Troubleshooting

-- To read the full documentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/v2.1/docs/vue-ui-kit).
+- To read the full documentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/vue-ui-kit).

 - Facing any issues while integrating or installing the UI Kit please connect with us via real time support present in <a href="https://app.cometchat.com/" target="_blank">CometChat Dashboard.</a>